clusterednetworks/Cloudflare-Firewall-Bypass-Prevention/README.md

     Require ip 2a06:98c0::/29
     Require ip 2c0f:f248::/32
 #    Allow from INSERT YOUR IP HERE
+# Uncomment and add your IP Address in the line above
 </FilesMatch>
 # END Cloudflare Firewall Bypass Prevention
 </pre>